notofonts/noto-docs/src/descriptions/NotoSansKayahLi.md

-Noto Sans Kayah Li is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Kayah Li_ script.
+Noto Sans Kayah Li is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Kayah Li_ script.
 It has multiple weights, contains 60 glyphs, 3 OpenType features, and supports 57 characters.